Kate Middleton And Prince William Setting A Bad Example With Baby Number Three, Says Charity

 — TMZ (@TMZ) November 4, 2017

-Based on another Daily Star article, kids in the UK produce 7.1 tonnes of carbon dioxide every year.
+Based on another Daily Star article, kids in the U.K. produce 7.1 tonnes of carbon dioxide every year.
 The chemical compound is ranked high as a polluter, coming in at number 19.
-CO2 does contribute to global warming but is also a vital part of the Earth’s atmosphere.
+CO2 does contribute to global warming, but is also a vital part of the Earth’s atmosphere.

 According to Science Daily, the compound is used by plants to create oxygen, which is essential to human life.
-Carbon Dioxide is also a greenhouse gas, meaning it helps keep the Earth warm.
-So, Carbon Dioxide is not all that bad.
+Carbon dioxide is also a greenhouse gas, meaning it helps keep the Earth warm.
+So, carbon dioxide is not all that bad.
 The main issue with the chemical is that there is too much of it, which is why green campaigns urge people to plant trees.
 Trees and other plant life can decrease the amount of CO2 in the environment.

-Of course, children contribute more to their environment then Carbon Dioxide.
+Of course, children contribute more to their environment than carbon dioxide.
 Having Kids’ letter to the Duke and Duchess of Cambridge states their concern about how other parents could copy the couple and choose to have more kids instead of a sustainable family.
 The charity urges the royal parents to set a good example by publicly stating that they are choosing to stop having kids to ensure a better environment for future generations.

 Kate Middleton looks chic in 'recycled' Goat coat from her first pregnancy with Prince George https://t.co/OmKYPnIOJD pic.twitter.com/xGgvSYqdvE